What Headhunters Look For in LinkedIn Profiles

 The Quest for Top Talent

-However, common sense would suggest if you want to get ahead, it shouldn’t require detective work to discover you.
-If you have worked hard to become the best, it makes little sense to undermine your own success with a neglected and outdated LinkedIn profile.
-Worse, you can do real harm to your chances of advancement with a LinkedIn profile that is so haphazardly slapped together that it is riddled with typographical errors and topped off with an unprofessional photo that more resembles a Nick Nolte mug shot.
+If you want to get ahead, it shouldn’t require detective work for a recruiter to discover you.
+In fact, it makes little sense to undermine your own success with a neglected and outdated LinkedIn profile.
+A LinkedIn profile that is haphazardly slapped together and riddled with typographical errors can do real damage to your career.
+When you top off your LinkedIn profile with an unprofessional profile photo, you shut down opportunities that would have come your way.
+That’s why executive makeovers that enable you to put your best foot forward are so empowering.

 Conversely, even if your LinkedIn profile is pretty polished and complete, you should double-check to make sure you haven’t left out something important.
 For instance, you may not think your high GPA and academic honors are worth mentioning on LinkedIn — in fact, you may find it a tad obnoxious to overtly tout achievements in so public a place.
 However, your ideal next employer may quietly exclude you from consideration if you fail to list those very achievements on LinkedIn.